-- 27. Council should avoid and prevent further barrel draining or filling in of Knox's waterways and drainage lines.
-(High importance, medium time frame) - 28.
-Where drainage works are required, for example to mitigate erosion problems, minimal damage must be done to existing vegetation, and there should be provision for revegetation of the site following the completion of earthworks.
+- That Council avoid and prevent further barrel draining or filling in of Knox's waterways and drainage lines.
+(High importance, medium time frame) - 26.
+That damage to native vegetation be minimised during drainage works and excavations along creeks, and that provision be made for revegetation following earthworks.
 (High importance, medium to long time frame)